PUBLIC OFFICERS IN GENERAL

 (v) Total, complete, and permanent loss of the use of one (1) or both hands at or above the wrist;

-(vii) An externally caused, physical traumatic injury to the brain that renders the member physically or mentally unable to perform the duties of a public safety officer.
+(vii) An externally caused, physical traumatic injury to the brain that renders the member physically or mentally unable to perform the duties of a public safety officer; or

-(b) "Catastrophic line of duty benefits" means benefits payable to a public safety officer who sustains a catastrophic injury pursuant to this section.
+(i) A public safety officer who sustains a catastrophic injury pursuant to this section; or

-(2) A public safety officer who sustains a catastrophic injury as set forth in this section is eligible for:
+(2) A public safety officer who sustains a catastrophic injury or the surviving spouse of a public safety officer who sustained a catastrophic injury that results in death as set forth in this section is eligible for:

 (a) A onetime permanent catastrophic injury benefit in the amount of five hundred thousand dollars ($500,000); and